crane-cloud/documentation/cranecloud/docs/guides/deployHtmlApp.md

 Getting an application running on Crane Cloud is essentially working out how to package it as a deployable image.
 Once packaged it can be deployed to the Crane Cloud platform.

 In this guide, we will learn how to containerize a sample HTML Application using Docker and then deploy to Crane Cloud.

-In this guide, we will learn how to containerize a sample HTML Application using Docker and then deploy to Crane Cloud.
 See [demo here](https://my-html-app-578060fa-3901-4464-8f3d.cranecloud.io/)

 ## Prerequisites